AlduinoCalderon/collectibles-store/docs/backlog.md

 **So that** I can easily find items of interest

 **Acceptance Criteria:**
-- [ ] Website shows a list of collectible items
+- [x] Website shows a list of collectible items (✅ Completed Sprint 2)
-- [ ] Visitors can filter items by category or price
+- [x] Visitors can filter items by category or price (✅ Completed Sprint 2 - Basic filtering implemented)
-- [ ] Filtering updates the displayed items without reloading the page
+- [ ] Filtering updates the displayed items without reloading the page (⏳ Advanced filtering planned for Sprint 3)

 ### User Story 3
 **As a** store administrator
 **I want to** add, edit, and remove item offers through a web form
-**So that** I can keep the store’s inventory up to date
+**So that** I can keep the store's inventory up to date

 **Acceptance Criteria:**
-- [ ] Admin panel with item management form is present
+- [x] Admin panel with item management form is present (✅ Completed Sprint 2)
-- [ ] Item changes are reflected in the item list
+- [x] Item changes are reflected in the item list (✅ Completed Sprint 2)
-- [ ] Input validation and error handling are implemented
+- [x] Input validation and error handling are implemented (✅ Completed Sprint 2)

 ### User Story 4
 **As a** store visitor